rutantan/zephyr/README.md

 It may also be preferable to convert the created file "gamelist.xml" (assuming EmulationStation was chosen for the game list in Skraper) to a "metadata.txt" file using the [Pegasus conversion tool](http://pegasus-frontend.org/tools/convert/)

 ### Version history

-v1.0
+v1.01
+- Values are now stored in api.memory v1.0
 - Initial release